No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

   1. Only allow certain "trusted" dApps to connect to desktop wallet (i.e. whitelist dApps)
   2. Allow user to have a list of "favorites" with links to web dApps
   3. Do not have the feature of dApps being able to connect to wallet
+  4. Disallow signing of certain dangerous and advanced transactions (e.g. transaction with rekey) by default
+  5. Disallow signing of logic signatures by default

 [Back to top ↑](#table-of-contents)